materialsvirtuallab/nano281/labs/lab2/README.md

    system.
 Using K-means, quantize the image such that there are three levels: 0 = background, 1 and 2 = Pd or Ru.
    Ensure that 0 corresponds to the background (this should be the cluster with the largest number of data points) and non-zero levels correspond to the elements.
-Plot the quantized image (**Hint**: you may need to `reshape` your predicted array back to the original image dimensions first).
+Plot the quantized image (**Hint**: you may need to `reshape` your predicted array back to the original image dimensions), which should look like a slightly modified version of the image in Q4.1.
 (6 points)
 4. For the purposes of this exercise, we will not attempt to distinguish between different elements.
 Any value within the numpy array that is > 0 is considered a catalyst particle.
 Use K-means clustering to identify clusters of metal particles (you will need to figure out what a good value of K is).
 Plot your clustered image,